Daniel: Chapter 6

 Setting

-Stepping back from this most familiar passage in scripture, one can observe a common thread with the previous chapter with this chapter in Daniel, which is pride.
-It is apparent that pride has been the downfall for each of the three kings discussed so far, Nebuchadnezzar, Belshazzar, and Darius, Proverbs 3:33-35, Proverbs 16:17-18, Proverbs 28:13.
-Application of all three proverbs is evident in this chapter of Daniel.
-Aside from Daniel, all of the men who constituted the upper governing circle of King Darius were wicked men, who sought the destruction of Daniel through subtlety by manipulating the king through his vanity, or pride.
-Daniel maintained his integrity and faith in God from the beginning of his captivity.
-There was no indication of any fault or diminished faith in God by either Daniel or his three companions, Daniel 1:8-9.
-An important aspect to consider while examining this chapter is the role of the Christian or tribulation saint when faced with similar circumstances.
 Within all strata of governments, from local to national, there has been a slow and progressive headway toward building a legal framework to address social agendas, which are contrary to moral principles in scripture.
 Initial reviews of these bills and laws seem benign, but when refined definitions are used to make judicial decisions, those latter decisions and findings provide the teeth behind the intent of the framers of legislation.
-Types of legal definitions could include, for example, what qualifies as hate speech, and therefore, what can and cannot be said in a public forum, such as the Internet.
+Types of legal definitions could include, for example, what qualifies as hate speech, and therefore, what can and cannot be said in a public forum, such as the internet.
 Direct teaching out of the Bible and its books such as Leviticus or Romans could, and has in some countries, come under fire.
 In time, many portions of scripture, or the Bible itself, may become illegal to cite, discuss, or teach in fear of offending someone’s sensitivities, Romans 9:30-33, 1Peter 2:6-8.
-Christ is a stumbling block and an offense to those who are disobedient or who fail to respond positively to His word.
-Everyone born into this world has to choose either to accept Christ as their Savior and live, or suffer eternal damnation.
-These are God’s laws, and not manmade.
-Consider how you will respond if or when government intrudes on your freedom of worship.
-Daniel serves as an excellent example of how to have a disciplined life dedicated to God, and how to respond as governmental pressures contrary to God’s word become law.
+In such instances, the response and strength of character need to be similar to Daniel’s, and follow after Paul’s doctrine, his manner of life, purpose, faith, longsuffering, love and patience, 2Timothy 3:10.

-In Daniel 6:4-5, enough of the king's preference for Daniel was seen by the other leaders, that they had become jealous of Daniel, to the point of seeking his demise.
-They spent time studying him, looking for any occasion to blame him of some serious crime or any infraction, but they found none.
-Daniel as Joseph in the days of Pharaoh, lived a life that was in keeping with the Lord's commandments, statutes and instructions.
-All that was left to these evil men was to create a trap that they believed Daniel could not get out of, which was to establish a law that was contrary to the law of God.
-They studied Daniel so much that they knew the law of God, yet they did not study those same laws to understand God, they just ignored Him in favor of the ill gain that they sought.
-This is very similar to Balaam who for gain devised a plan that would force the children of Israel to sin in the sight of God.
-He hoped that through this faulty reasoning, they would be destroyed by the Lord because of the sin, Revelation 2:14.
-The difference is that some of the people in Israel did fall into sin, Numbers 25:1-3, Numbers 25:6-9, but here Daniel sinned not against the Lord.
+All that was left to these evil men was to create a trap that they believed Daniel could not get out of.
+They conspired to create a new law that was contrary to the law of God, Daniel 6:5.
+They studied Daniel so much, they deceived themselves into believing they knew the law of God, yet they did not study those same laws, prophets, and psalms to understand God.
+They just ignored Him in favor of the ill gain they sought.
+This is similar to the Balaam experience, who for gain devised a plan that would force the children of Israel to sin in the sight of God.
+He hoped that through this faulty reasoning, they would be destroyed by the Lord because of their sin, Revelation 2:14.
+The difference is that though some of the people in Israel did fall into sin, Numbers 25:1-3, Numbers 25:6-9, God had a man Phinehas who saw the sin occurring in Israel, and immediately killed those who brought the sin into the camp, ending God’s judgment, Numbers 25:7-13.
+In this chapter, Daniel never sinned against the Lord.
 Rather, he remained faithful to the Lord in every way.

 Daniel’s accusers were right, Daniel made a practice of worshiping God, praying toward the direction of where the temple had been, and he never hid his faith in God, nor did he alter his practices of worship in the face of adversity.
 Daniel could not have known that such an event would occur in his lifetime.
 However, his discipline of daily worship and the number of times he prayed was well-known, and it prepared him for the day of adversity, Psalm 55:16-18, 2Chronicles 6:36-39, Acts 5:27-29, and Philippians 4:4-7.